Morristown Cyber Crime Lawyer

-Defending a Wide Range of Internet Crimes in New Jersey
+Defending Clients Charged with Internet Crimes in New Jersey

 We have only just begun to unlock the vast potentials of digital computing.
 The way that we use and interact with computers is rapidly changing—blockchain, artificial intelligence, smartphones, and other such technologies remain novel and evolving concepts.
 Though modern computer technology has remained largely neutral or benevolent, some have started to use it for more malicious purposes—both purposefully and by mistake.
 In fact, many people commit infractions on the internet, also known as “cyber crimes,” without even realizing they were doing anything illegal.